Intern Orientation

 Psychopharmacology Seminar

-The university psychiatrist and psychiatric clinical nurse specialist meet weekly with the interns to review the use of psychotropic medications, emphasizing those most frequently used on campus.
+During the fall, the university psychiatrist and psychiatric clinical nurse specialist meet weekly with the interns to review the use of psychotropic medications, emphasizing those most frequently used on campus.
 Interns have an opportunity to discuss client medication issues.
+During the spring, interns meet with psychiatry staff on a biweekly basis.

 Intern Case Conference